 RISE is supported by grants from Carnegie Corporation of New York.
 Each of the networks has also attracted supplementary program funding and individual research grants from a variety of sources.

-International Partners: While RISE grant funds are used for activities within Africa, RISE networks are also encouraged to engage in collaborative activities with individuals and institutions outside of Africa.
+International Partners: While RISE grant funds are used primarily for activities within Africa, RISE networks are also encouraged to engage in collaborative activities with individuals and institutions outside of Africa.
 SIG facilitates partnerships in the form of visits by senior faculty from outside of Africa to RISE network nodes, semesters at non-African universities for RISE network students, and international research collaborations.